MEFRREEX/Vk-Rcon-Bot/README.md

 - Sends RCON commands to a server directly from VK messages.
 - Easy setup and configuration.
 - Lightweight and simple to use.
+- **Multilingual support**: The bot supports multiple languages, with easy customization of all messages.
+- **Command prefix**: Ability to specify a custom prefix for commands.
+- **Quick commands**: Add predefined quick commands for frequent actions.
+- **Command blocking**: Option to block specific unwanted commands from being executed.

 ## 🎮 Running the Bot
 1. Download the latest release of the bot.